saifshaikh1805/tata-sky-m3u/README.md

 2) Enjoy!
 ## Run locally (You need a little bit of git and npm knowledge)
 1) Clone this repo.
-2) Open cmd / terminal and type the below commands one by one.
+2) Open cmd / terminal and type the below commands one by one.<br>
 a) npm install
 b) npm run dev
 3) Enjoy!